-383. Selected Topics.
+383. Advanced Topics in Mathematics.
 (1h, 2h, or 3h) Topics in mathematics not considered in regular courses or which continue study begun in regular courses.
 Content varies.

 391. Senior Seminar Preparation.
 (1h) Independent study or research directed by a faculty adviser by prearrangement with the adviser.

 392. Senior Seminar Presentation.
-(1h) Preparation of a paper, followed by a one-hour oral presentation based upon work in MTH 391.
+(1h) Preparation of a paper, followed by a 1-hour oral presentation based upon work in MTH 391.